theaenache/hbdmom/README.md

 - CSS-in-JS for styling
 - Google Fonts (Playfair Display)

-## License
+## license

-This is a personal project created as a birthday gift.
+this is my personal project created as a birthday gift for my mom.
 Feel free to use and modify for your own personal gifts!

 ---

-Made with ❤️ for Mom's Birthday 🎉
+made with ❤️ for moms's bday !!